 Serve with a squeeze of lemon juice (to help with iron absorption) and a swirl of dairy free yoghurt or cream.
 Enjoy!

 I’ve realised that I write about soup more than another type of dish, but then that’s not surprising really, as soup is truly awesome!
 For a start, it’s hard to go wrong (although I have tasted some really bad ones in my time, so it is possible!), it’s pretty quick and easy, and nutritionally it’s the best way to retain all the gorgeous vitamins, minerals and phytonutrients.
-And what’s best is that you really don’t need to add gallons of cream or butter to make it taste good (even though some chefs will tell you otherwise).

 It’s time to reflect on the year that has been, and celebrate the arrival of a new one.
 In recent years, we’ve seen in the New Year in some pretty different places – an Indian jungle, on the street in the centre of Bangkok and, last year, in a local Chinese restaurant.
 All have been memorable, but this year is my favourite way of celebrating – a crowd at a friends house.
 Good conversation, lots of laughs and a relaxed atmosphere.
 And of course, lots of alcohol!